greg-raven/Uncommon-Sense/_posts/2013-10-27-suicide-not-a-train-wreck.md

 ---
-title: 'Suicide, not a train wreck'
+title: "Suicide, not a train wreck"
 layout: post
 categories:
 - Obamacare